 Prof. Clifford Edmund Bosworth (1928-2015) was an English historian and orientalist, specializing in Arabic and Iranian studies.
-He received his BA in history from Oxford University and MA and Ph.D. in the same field from Edinburgh University.
-Prof. Bosworth was a long-standing member of the BIPS Governing Council and the editor of the Institute’s journal IRAN, handling all the contributions in the non-archaeological fields.1
+He received his BA in history from Oxford University and his MA and Ph.D. in the same field from Edinburgh University.
+Prof. Bosworth was a long-standing member of the BIPS Governing Council and the editor of the Institute’s journal IRAN, handling all non-archaeological contributions.1

 He wrote hundreds of articles in academic journals and composite volumes.
-His other contributions include nearly 200 articles in the Encyclopaedia of Islam and some 100 articles in the Encyclopædia Iranica, as well as articles for Encyclopædia Britannica and Encyclopedia Americana.
+His other contributions include nearly 200 articles in the Encyclopaedia of Islam and some 100 articles in the Encyclopædia Iranica, and articles for Encyclopædia Britannica and Encyclopedia Americana.
 Moreover, he translated remarkable medieval books like Tarikh-e Tabar, Tarikh-e Bayhaqi, and Tarikh-e Gardizi.
-Among his books are:
+His books include:

 Historic Cities of the Islamic World, (Leiden & Boston: Brill, 2007).